 For the weight matrix $\mathbf{W} = (w{ij})$, we consider the distance based weighting scheme implemented in Yang (2020), which is common in the spatial econometrics literature.
 More precisely, we compute the geodesic distance between each pair of latitude/longitude coordinates for the MSAs included in our sample using the Haversine formula.
 These coordinates correspond to the center of the polygon implied by each MSA.
 Then, we determine a specific radius threshold, d (miles), within which MSAs are considered to be neighbours.
 In this case, the relevant entries in the un-normalised weight matrix \mathbf{W}^0 are set to unity.
+The MSAs that fall outside this radius are labelled non-neighbours and their corresponding entries in

-17In performing the data transformations of Section 6.1, we abstract from the sampling uncertainty related to using defactored series when estimating HSAR models.
+13In performing the data transformations of Section 6.1, we abstract from the sampling uncertainty related to using defactored series when estimating HSAR models.
 In principle, one could estimate the common and local effects simultaneously, instead of the two-stage procedure being followed.
 However, such an endeavour is beyond the scope of the present paper.

-18We have considered alternative models to (32): one that allows time lags in the exogenous variables as well, and another assuming no spatially and temporally lagged dependent variable.
-Overall, the results convey a similar message as that from running regression (32).
+14We have considered alternative models to (30): one that allows time lags in the exogenous variables as well, and another assuming no spatially and temporally lagged dependent variable.
+Overall, the results convey a similar message as that from running regression (30).
 For brevity of exposition, these results are not included in the paper, but are available upon request.

-The MSAs that fall outside this radius are labelled non-neighbours and their corresponding entries in W^0 are set to zero.
-Finally, we row-normalise W^0 and obtain W which is used in (32).
+\boldsymbol{W}^0 are set to zero.
+Finally, we row-normalise \boldsymbol{W}^0 and obtain \boldsymbol{W} which is used in (30).

 We consider three versions of W constructed with the radius threshold values of d = 75, 100 and 125, miles.
 We name the adjacency matrices W{75} , W{100} and W{125} , respectively.
-For brevity of exposition, in what follows we focus on the version of (32) that uses W{75} which gives a reasonably sparse weight matrix with 0.88% non-zero elements.
+For brevity of exposition, in what follows we focus on the version of (30) that uses W{75} which gives a reasonably sparse weight matrix with 0.88% non-zero elements.
 Other types of weighting schemes can also be entertained.
 For example, one can make use of the inverse of bilateral geodesic distances, d{ij} , between MSAs to construct W. Another alternative is considered by BHP who use two separate adjacency matrices determined by the statistically positive and negative pairwise correlations of de-factored real house price changes.
 A further scheme is proposed by Zhou et al. (2017) who use a sample-based adjacency matrix to approximate the true network structure by focusing on an estimation framework that incorporates just the degree (number of connections) of each unit in the network.